-For the best family ski trip, consider going out west to Colorado, Utah, Idaho, Montana, California, Idaho, Wyoming and Oregon.
-Here are our Top 10 Rocky Mountain Ski Resorts selected for our ski criteria: lots of ski terrain diversity, snow abundance, ski in ski out lodging, family activities, and après ski things to do, exceptional ski and snowboard schools, plus a healthy dose of scenery and friendly locals.
-Of course, we have yet to ski all of the Rockies, still need to ski Washington, and New Mexico… so stay tuned for more family ski reviews.
-But here are our favorite family ski resorts including Best Western Ski Resorts for Early Season Snow and Best Spring Skiing in the West!
+For the best family ski trip, consider going out west to Colorado, Utah, Idaho, Montana, California, Idaho, Wyoming, Oregon.
+These Top Rocky Mountain Ski Resorts fit our ski criteria: ski terrain diversity, reliable snow, ski in ski out lodging, family activities, exceptional ski and snowboard schools, plus a healthy dose of scenery and friendly locals, and après ski things to do.

 Snowmass at Aspen Colorado

 Snowmass is the largest of the four Aspen ski mountains.
-Skiing the Big Burn at Snowmass will make everyone in the family feel like the big cheese – or a ski movie star.
-With ski in ski out lodging at Snowmass Village in the posh Viceroy Hotel, and the state of the art Tree House child care center – Snowmass is ideal for families.
-Glade expansion on Snowmass’ Burnt Mountain makes Snowmass the second largest ski resort in Colorado at 3,362-acres.
+Skiing the Big Burn at Snowmass will fuel everyone’s big ski ego – super pleasant and scenic.
+With ski in ski-out lodging at Snowmass Village in the posh Viceroy Hotel, or The Limelight, and the state of the art Tree House child care center – Snowmass is ideal for families.
+Glade expansion on Snowmass’ Burnt Mountain makes Snowmass the second largest ski resort in Colorado with a vast 3,362-acres.
 Aspen’s Buttermilk is teen heaven in January when they host the trendy Winter X-Games.
 Siblings Aspen Highlands and Ajax in downtown Aspen are also worth a day of skiing during your family ski week in Aspen.

-Steamboat is a frontier cowboy town ideal for ski families.
-Steamboat’s ski terrain is extensive, 3,000 acres, with mostly gentle pitch and plenty of perfect aspen glades from mellow to steeper Shadows and Chutes.
+Steamboat is a frontier cowboy town ideal for ski families, with its own nearby airport.
+Steamboat’s ski terrain is extensive, 3,000 acres, with mostly gentle pitch and plenty of pretty aspen glades from mellow to steeper Shadows and Chutes.
 The Colorado snow and sun are abundant, and the on-mountain accommodations are aplenty including the Steamboat Grand.
-Steamboat’s Village at the mountain has everything steps away, while the downtown frontier town of Steamboat Springs, just a short drive, is authentic western and wild.
+Steamboat’s Village at the mountain has everything within steps, while the downtown cowboy town of Steamboat Springs, just a short drive, is authentic western and wild.
 Take the family to Strawberry Park Hot Springs for après ski.
-Also ski with Billy Kid, and race NASTAR in this Ski Town USA – home to the most US Olympic skiers and riders.
+Steamboat is Ski Town USA – home to the most US Olympic skiers and riders.
 They must be doing something right in Steamboat Springs.

 Deer Valley, Utah

-Deer Valley ranks as the top ski resort for service, food and grooming.
-I would add Deer Valley is top shelf for families – as long as there are no snowboarders in your ski group (snowboarders ban).
-This first class ski resort in Utah has great lifts, excellent grooming and well trained ski ambassadors to make your ski and stay at Deer Valley the best.
-Warning: Deer Valley real estate is hot, and happening with a new Deer Valley St Regis Hotel, and a Montage Hotel at Deer Valley, and magnificent Deer Valley ski mansions for rent.
-Park City is a cool après ski town, and you have more skiing (and snowboarding)at Park City now owned by Vail Resorts.
-Deer Valley just bought Solitude for their own Utah conglomerate.
+Deer Valley ranks as a top ski resort for service, food and grooming.
+Its top shelf for families – as long as there are no snowboarders in your ski group (snowboarders ban).
+This first-class ski resort in Utah has great lifts, excellent grooming and well-trained ski ambassadors to make your ski and stay at Deer Valley very civilized.
+Deer Valley is now part of IKON, so it can get busy.
+For lodging, Deer Valley has fancy properties like St Regis Hotel, Montage Deer Valley, Stein Eriksen Lodge, and magnificent Deer Valley ski mansions for rent.
+Deer Valley, already large, is in the midst of a mega expansion of lifts, trails, mountains and terrain to become one of the largest, if not the largest, resort in the country soon.

 Snowbird is a favorite ski area amongst core skiers.
-Snowbird’s Cirque offers the country’s foremost expert terrain serviced by the tram.
-But for families, there’s tame terrain around the base, and slopeside hotel lodging at the Cliff House and The Iron Blossom.
-Just a half hour drive from Salt Lake City also makes this Utah family ski trip a winner as you can ski and fly the same day as East or West Coast ski travelers.
+Snowbird’s Cirque offers some of the country’s foremost expert terrain serviced by the 2,900′ vert Tram.
+But for families, there’s some tamer terrain mid-mountain, and slopeside hotel lodging at the Cliff Lodge.
+Just a half-hour drive from Salt Lake City also makes this Utah family ski trip a winner as you can ski and fly same day.
 A Snowbird/Alta lift ticket gains you access to two phenomenal resorts (Alta is a skiers only resort, no snowboards allowed).
-Snowbird is a top resort for spring skiing -staying open till May.
+Snowbird is a top resort for spring skiing – staying open until May.

-This beautiful ski resort just 45 minutes from Salt Lake airport offers big mountain skiing, wide open bowls, perfectly groomed runs, three gondolas and gorgeous on mountain lodges – after all its sister resort to posh Sun Valley Idaho.
+This beautiful ski resort just 45 minutes from Salt Lake airport offers big mountain skiing, wide open bowls, perfectly groomed runs, three gondolas and gorgeous on-mountain lodges – after all its sister resort to posh Sun Valley Idaho.
 Snowbasin has the most advanced snowmaking in Utah, and some of the best views of four states too!
-Kids will love skiing the Olympic downhill run.
-Parents will appreciate the affordable off mountain lodging in Huntsville, Ogden or Eden near Powder Mountain – another hidden ski stash in Utah.
+Kids will love skiing Snowbasin’s Olympic downhill run.
+Parents will appreciate the affordable off-mountain lodging in Huntsville, Ogden or Eden.
+Eden is near another hidden ski stash at Powder Mountain.

 Schweitzer Mountain, Idaho